aaviator42/DosisFonts/README.md

 # DosisFonts
-Dosis fonts with font-style splits

-Dosis fonts, with each font-style (light, book, medium, semibold, bold) split into separate fonts so that paint.net font selectore shows them separately.
+Dosis fonts, with each font-style (light, book, medium, semibold, bold) split into separate fonts so that paint.net font selector shows them separately.

 Only modification is that the font names have been changed to `DOSIS AAVI <font-style>`.